Spartan0365/Networking/README.md

         maybe perform nmap against these targets?

-    you can also SSH into the router: ssh vyos@172.16.120.1 (password is: password) to get hostname: show host name [enter]
+    you can also SSH into the router: ssh vyos@172.16.120.1 (password is: password), hostname RED-SCR , to get hostname: show host name [enter]

     Routers that vyos@172.16.120.1 is connected to: